-Speaking Up for Disability was a HLF-funded disability history project using oral history and personal testimony to explore the lives of disabled people in West Sussex in the 20th century.
+Speaking Up for Disability was a NLHF-funded disability history project using oral history and personal testimony to explore the lives of disabled people in West Sussex in the 20th century.

 The project recruited disabled and non-disabled volunteers from across West Sussex to be trained in oral history techniques and to record the stories of disabled people in the second half of the 20th century.